TheSkleny/INC-skleny/README.md

 ## How does it work

-I'm doing this repo few months after ending this course, so I don't remember anything about it, only that important files are *uart_fsm.vhd* and *uart.vhd*
+I'm doing this repo few months after ending this course, so I don't remember anything about it, only that important files are *uart_fsm.vhd* and *uart.vhd*.
+Everything else is magic to me now (and was even when I was creating it)

 Never again.